aliserajalam/authentication/README.md

 # authentication

-User authentication boilerplate using the following tech stack
+Authentication boilerplates in repo branches

-- Passport
+- Passport authentication with Node and Express
-- ExpressJS
-- MongoDB